-The Art of Rhinoplasty & Nose Jobs for African Americans –
+The Art of Rhinoplasty (Nose Jobs) for African Americans –

 Ideals of beauty vary from culture to culture, from country to country to country, and even from decade to decade.
-It takes a talented rhinoplasty surgeon like Dr. Ali to understand how to enhance a woman’s natural beauty by restructuring the nose to complement the rest of the face, without erasing the ethnic heritage that makes you who you are.
+It takes a talented rhinoplasty surgeon like Dr. Ali to understand how to enhance a patient’s natural beauty by restructuring the nose to complement the rest of the face, without erasing the ethnic heritage that makes you who you are.

-Unique Considerations of African American Nose Jobs
+Considerations of African American Nose Jobs

-Best African American Rhinoplasty & Nose Job Surgeon
+African American Nose Jobs (Rhinoplasty) Surgeon

 Dr. Ali understands that one-size-fits-all never applies to beautiful noses.
-He will customize a rhinoplasty for you that offers the aesthetic alterations you desire, without erasing your ethnic background.
+He will customize a rhinoplasty for you that offers the aesthetic alterations you desire, without erasing your important ethnic background.

-Before performing an African American rhinoplasty procedure, Dr. Ali will carefully examine your nasal structure and consult with you on the best course of action to ensure a naturally beautiful result – ensuring optimal harmony between the nose and the rest of your face, while preserving the natural beauty of your African American heritage.
+Before performing an African American rhinoplasty procedure, Dr. Ali will carefully examine your nasal structure and consult with you on the best course of action to ensure a naturally beautiful result – ensuring optimal harmony between the nose and the rest of your face, while preserving the natural beauty of your proud African American heritage.